zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Rest of this article explores implications of the above.
 However few things will be pointed out at this stage:
 1. **Little's Law** assumes that queue is stable and that work has an average cycle time.
 This is true for standard work as work on average takes similar amount of time, this not true for craft production.
 This means vanilla Little's Law can't be used in software engineering.
 1. **One-piece flow**, typical Scrum team has around 6 team members.
-It is likely that they will work on more then user story at the time.
+It is likely that they will work on more then one user story at the time.
 This means it is not one-piece flow.
 Constraining team to a one piece flow artificially constraints teams and wastes capacity.
 1. **Theory of constraints** assumes that there is one-piece flow and work is standard.
-Different stories will engage different people in the team at different times.
-This means bottleneck is dynamic and it depends on the work that team is working on.
+Different stories will engage different people in the team at **different times**.
+This means bottleneck is **dynamic** and it depends on the work that team is working on.

 One big insight that we can gain already is that in the craft production the **work it self** can be a constraint.
 This is because you can choose:
 * What you do